Install

 runner.env

 , select the “partial” cache cleaning mode.
 This will allow for calculated results to be long-lived on the server, as long as they are not run again with a new version of the script.
-The results in the output folder are always accessible by URL.In the case where a server is used for demonstration purpose only, set environment variable
+The results in the output folder are always accessible by URL.In the case where a server is used for demonstration purposes only, set environment variable

 BLOCK_RUNS=true